jaminzoda/terra-antiqua-documentation/docs/_posts/2021-12-22-tutorial-video-1.markdown

 ---

 We present a <b>new tutorial on Terra Antiqua</b>.
 It's <b>a series of four videos</b> going over the plugin functionalities and showing how to make a full paleoreconstruction.
-The tutorial is based on the workshops we offered this year and uses the <a href="sample_data.html">Sample Data Bundle</a> to reconstruct the past geography at 30 Ma.
+The tutorial is based on the workshops we offered this year and uses the Sample Data Bundle (see tab above) to reconstruct the past geography at 30 Ma.

 ---

 Today, the first video is available on Youtube.

 ---
-###Content:
+##Content:

 What is Terra Antiqua and how does in works?
 How to download and install Terra Antiqua